An Introduction to Activities of Daily Living (ADLs)

 What are Activities of Daily Living (ADLs)?

-The term activities of daily living (ADLs), which was created by Sidney Katz in 1950, refers to the fundamental life skills that someone must be able to perform in order to independently care for themselves (Edemekong et al. 2020; Kindly Care 2019).
+The term activities of daily living (ADLs), which was created by Sidney Katz in 1950, refers to the fundamental life skills that someone must be able to perform in order to independently care for themselves.

-ADLs are typically used to measure the functional abilities of older adults, people living with disabilities and those who have undergone surgery (Physiopedia 2017).
-They may assist in determining whether someone requires extra support, for example, home care or admission to an assisted living facility (Edemekong et al. 2020).
+ADLs are typically used to measure the functional abilities of older adults, people living with disability, and those who have undergone surgery (Physiopedia 2021).
+They may assist in determining whether someone requires extra support, for example, home care or admission to an assisted living facility (Edemekong et al. 2023).

 Types of Activities of Daily Living